Bet on the Preakness Stakes

 Preakness Stakes Pace

+There’s a saying in horse racing, the pace makes the race, and that matters in the Preakness Stakes.
 Though the idea of the “tight Pimlico turns” is a myth, it is true that horses with tactical speed tend to have an advantage in the Preakness.
-Unless there is enough one-way speed for the pace to fall apart, a horse who does not have too many lengths to close up in the final half-mile is in good position to win the Preakness Stakes.
+Unless there is enough one-way speed for the pace to fall apart, a horse who does not have too many lengths to close up in the final half-mile is in good position to win.

 Preakness Stakes Connections